General Information 1.5

 Music Use Fee Card and Applied Music Fee and Registration

-You may drop and add courses through MySJSU during the period of time indicated in the on-line Schedule of Classes.
+You may drop and add courses through MySJSU during the period of time indicated in the online Schedule of Classes.
 To add, get a permission number from the instructor when you attend the class, and enter it along with the class number.
 To drop, follow directions for dropping during the first week.
 If you do not attend the first class meeting the instructor also has the option to drop you.
-Dropping or adding after the given period will require paperwork, signatures and possible fees.
+Dropping or adding after the given period will require paperwork, signatures, and possible fees.
 Get paperwork from Admissions and Records in the Student Services Center.

-Auditions and Placement exams
+Auditions and Placement Exams

 Voice majors can change teachers only once.
 Consult the area coordinator and your current applied instructor for procedures.

 The Bachelor of Arts in Music degree is a liberal arts degree allowing maximum flexibility for the student to shape a course of study.
 Students must meet with the Music Advisor to determine their course of study.
 The curriculum leads to a culminating senior project.
 Applied lessons are optional in the degree and are only allowed with permission of the Area Coordinator and the School Director.

 Bachelor of Music Degree in Performance, Composition, Jazz Studies and Music Education

 The Bachelor of Music is a professional degree that is screened by audition only.
 Students interested in the Bachelor of Music in Performance, Composition, or Jazz studies should express interest at the first audition and follow instructions given by the respective applied faculty and music advisor.
 Admission to these programs after the second semester for freshmen or first semester for transfers will not be allowed.
 See catalog or advisement sheets for concentration requirements in Performance, Jazz Studies Composition, and Music Education.